DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status/_next-steps-for-candidates.md

 ### Complete your induction

 As a newly qualified teacher, you’ll find some schools in England will require you to complete a 2-year induction period.
 During this time you’ll work and earn a salary as a teacher, and be assessed as part of DfE’s [Early Career Framework](https://www.gov.uk/government/publications/early-career-framework).
 You’ll be expected to show you meet [English Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards) and you’ll also benefit from training and mentoring.

-You can complete your induction in a relevant school in England (see [Induction for early career teachers (England), para 2.1](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/972316/Statutory_Induction_Guidance_2021_final__002_____1___1_.pdf)) or a [DfE-accredited British School Overseas](https://www.gov.uk/government/publications/apply-for-qualified-teacher-status-qts-if-you-teach-outside-the-uk/routes-to-qualified-teacher-status-qts-for-teachers-and-those-with-teaching-experience-outside-the-uk#stat).
+You’ll need to pass this induction to continue working in English schools.

+### Induction for teachers working outside England

+You do not need to complete an induction period if you want to work in schools outside the UK.
+However, if you wish, you can choose to complete your Early Career Framework induction at a [DfE-accredited British School Overseas](https://www.gov.uk/government/publications/british-schools-overseas-inspection-reports/british-schools-overseas-accredited-schools-inspection-reports).